 My role as Careers Leader at BBEC is to help ensure that we maintain our robust and innovative school careers programme, whilst meeting the expectations set out in the Gatsby Charitable Foundation’s eight benchmarks.
 Having worked in the Bradford Area for 10 years I have a good understanding of schools in the area, the surrounding community and the local employment landscape helping a number of them to meet the requirements under the Gatsby benchmarks and Ofsted, as well as help the young people who attend the school .
 My aim is to support all year groups to get the careers information, advice and guidance that they need to help them progress well into the local labour market.
 This is done through our PSCHEE program as well as our engagement with local employers and providers who can support with our aim to meet these requirements.
 I am also passionate about support all the young people and their families of the community to get the best life chances that they can.
 I am also qualified to Level 6 in Advice and Guidance, I work hard to ensure that the students receive their statutory entitlement to impartial careers advice.
 I can support with applications to colleges, sixth forms and Apprenticeships on an individual basis and in small group situations.
 I work with Mr Ryan and the rest of the school PSCHEE team to develop the careers programme for period 3 to teach the necessary skills for students to be confident decision makers.
 My role as Careers lead also incorporates work experience where I will support students with the process of finding placements and linking to local employers.

 Buttershaw are proud of the destinations of our students with a number of students securing apprenticeships and training placements, which was double the district average.
-We are also proud of our students who have apart from one students moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
-This again is below the district average of 1.8% (0.4%)of students been not in education employment or training.
-We are aiming to have all students move into a positive destination in this coming September too, and are supporting all students to progress into positive destinations.
+We are also proud of our students who have moved into a positive destination after leaving Buttershaw, even with the impact of COVID on a variety of destination.
+6 (3.4%)of our students were Not in Employment Education or Training when they finished there time with us in year 11.
+We are aiming to have all students move into a positive destination in this coming September, and are supporting all students to progress into positive destinations.